tirr-c/jxl-docs/src/image-header/ImageSize.md

   2 + 13 = 15 bits.
 - Aspect ratio is 16:9, which is well-known.
 Takes 3 bits.

-Note that width or height cannot be zero.
+Note that width or height cannot be zero, and width is rounded down if the aspect ratio calculation results in a fractional value.